paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 ///
 /// In all cases, the Hash is that of the relay parent. enum ProvisionerMessage {
-  /// This message allows potential block authors to be kept updated with all new authorship data
-  /// as it becomes available.
-  RequestBlockAuthorshipData(Hash, Sender<ProvisionableData>),
   /// This message allows external subsystems to request current inherent data that could be used for
   /// advancing the state of parachain consensus in a block building upon the given hash.
   ///